 Flowers are the best decoration at home.
-Not only their exuberant color is pleasing to your eyes, flowers also bring a lot of benefits, from creativity booster, stress reduction to air purification.
+Not only their exuberant color is pleasing to your eyes, but flowers also bring a lot of benefits, from creativity booster, and stress reduction to air purification.
 Excited by the idea but don’t know where to start?
-Here’s our list of 12 indoor flowers for beginners.
+Here’s our list of 15 indoor flowers for beginners.

 1. Peace lily